Skip to main content

 Relapse Triggers

 The triggers for relapse can be vast.
 They can include things like depression, anxiety, loss of job, sudden loss of a loved one, stress, and exhaustion.
 All of these things can lead a person to pick up drugs again, causing chaos and havoc in their life.
-Having positive coping skills for these situations can help someone to find and maintain recovery long-term and not feel the need to use drugs as a means of coping.
+Having positive coping skills for these situations can help someone to find and maintain 12>recovery long-term and not feel the need to use drugs as a means of coping.

 Recover With Louisville Addiction Center

 Relapse happens.
 The statistics on addiction say that relapse is more common than not in those seeking recovery from addiction to drugs and alcohol.
 When relapse happens, the substances often take over quickly, leading to severe impacts on a person’s overall well-being.
 If you or a loved one are struggling with a relapse, Louisville Addiction Center can help.
 We have trained professionals who can help along in the process of healing and finding recovery, as well as relapse prevention, a crucial portion of addiction recovery.
+12>Contact us today and begin your journey to healing.

 → Sources